bbauska/JS-Programs/README.md

 });
 </pre>

-Trying to add a comment to a nonexistent talk returns a 404 error.
+<p>Trying to add a comment to a nonexistent talk returns a 404 error.</p>

 <h2>Long polling support</h2>

-The most interesting aspect of the server is the part that handles long polling.
+<p>The most interesting aspect of the server is the part that handles long polling.
 When a GET request comes in for /talks, it may be either a regular request or a long polling request.
-There will be multiple places in which we have to send an array of talks to the client, so we first define a helper method that builds up such an array and includes an ETag header in the response.
+There will be multiple places in which we have to send an array of talks to the client, so we first define a helper method that builds up such an array and includes an ETag header in the response.</p>

 <pre>
 SkillShareServer.prototype.talkResponse = function() {